awsdocs/amazon-efs-user-guide/doc_source/manage-delete-fs.md

 # Deleting an Amazon EFS File System<a name="manage-delete-fs"></a>

-File system deletion is a destructive action that cannot be undone\.
+File system deletion is a destructive action that you can't undo\.
 You lose the file system and any data you have in it\.
+Any data that you delete from a file system is gone, and you can't restore the data\.

 **Important**
 You should always unmount a file system before you delete it\.